+Creamy Garlic Prawns in a foil packet dinner!
 Prawns (shrimp) bathed in a creamy garlic sauce piled on top of cheesy potatoes with a side of asparagus, all cooked inside a foil packet.
-And this foil packet recipe isn’t even about less washing up.
+This recipe isn’t even about less washing up.
 It’s about the prawn juices dripping down onto the potatoes, basting them in the best ever broth!

 Grill it, bake it or even cook these on the stove!